Wednesday, May 15, 2019 by

 - Think about safety and consult with your gas supplier or gas generator manufacturer about how to ensure the safety of you and your coworkers.

-Read this guide for more information on storing and handling compressed gas cylinders.
+Read our guide "Safe Handling of Compressed Gases in the Laboratory" for safety information and best practices on storing and handling compressed gas cylinders.

-This post was contributed by Kim Myers, global product manager, and Jennifer Fiorello, gas generation technology blog team member, Parker Hannifin Gas Separation and Filtration Division.
+This post was contributed by Jennifer Fiorello, gas generation technology blog team member, Parker Hannifin Industrial Gas Filtration and Separation Division.